Mexico soccer star Marquez among 22 sanctioned for drug ties

 Alvarez has been nominated for Latin Grammys and has won Billboard awards.
 His latest album, "Not a Devil, nor a Saint," released in May was his fifth No. 1 on the Billboard list of regional Mexican music.

-Emails to Alvarez's manager were not immediately answered and a spokesman for Universal Music, the parent company of Alvarez's record label Fonovisa, declined to comment.
+Alvarez's manager did not immediately respond to an email request for comment.
+A spokesman for Universal Music, the parent company of Alvarez's record label Fonovisa, declined to comment.

+But Alvarez posted a video to his Facebook page saying "absolutely nothing is going on."

+Alvarez called Marquez a friend and sent him a hug: "Everything they are saying there can be cleared up."

+President Enrique Pena Nieto's office confirmed Wednesday that a photo of the president and Alvarez had been removed from Pena Nieto's Instagram account.
+The office declined further comment.

-The Treasury statement did not say that Marquez or Alvarez face charges in the U.S.
+The U.S. statement did not say that Marquez or Alvarez face charges in the United States.

-Marquez is famed as a tenacious defender whose crunching tackles sometimes saw him sent off in high-profile matches.
-In Mexico he is revered as one of the country's all-time greats, though many U.S. fans remember him for a studs-up, head-butt foul on Cobi Jones that earned him a direct red card at the 2002 World Cup.
+Marquez is famed as a tenacious defender whose crunching tackles have sometimes seen him sent off in high-profile matches.
+In Mexico he is revered as one of the country's all-time greats, though many U.S. fans remember him for a studs-up, head-butt foul on Cobi Jones that earned him a red card at the 2002 World Cup.

 Marquez debuted in Mexico's top-flight league in 1996 with Atlas and moved to AS Monaco of France's Ligue 1 three years later.
 In 2003, Marquez joined Barcelona and spent 10 years there, helping the Spanish super-club win La Liga and Champions League trophies.